 With your advisor, establish a calendar for your research process.

 Present the paper to faculty and students on the date announced by the History Department (Normally the second to last or last week of the semester).

 Select a topic and an advisor at the end of the semester prior to the one in which you plan to write the paper.

 Students can choose to substantially revise a previous paper written for History 485.
-This includes using new sources, introducing a new thesis, as well as increasing the length of the previous paper.
+This includes using new sources, introducing a new thesis, and increasing the length of the previous paper.

-Choice of topic is up to the student’s interests regarding time period and area of the world, but you must consider the advisor you with whom you are working, the resources of the library and what it is possible to get on interlibrary loan given constraints of time.
+Choice of topic is up to the student’s interests regarding time period and area of the world, but you must consider the advisor with whom you are working, the resources of the library, and what it is possible to get on interlibrary loan given constraints of time.

 Meet with your advisor and set up due dates for process documents, such as a prospectus, annotated bibliography, first five pages, etc.